 Day 1 - Saturday, Feb 12th

-Early Morning ground transportation from Gamboa to Gunayala, port of Barsuggum.
+Early Morning ground transportation with hotel pick up by 8:00am to Gunayala, port of Barsuggum.
 At your arrival, our guides will transfer you to the island of Sichirdup.
 Set up camp, tents and relax- - ----- - - ---- Accommodation: Tent camping, Meals: Lunch/dinner

 Day 2-3 –Sunday, Feb 13th – Monday, Feb 14th